rjpcasalino/blog_bt/src/posts/2023-08-26-Notes-on-Kennan.md

 > Over this community there pass, in endless rhythm, the characteristic season of the north: the long winters of snow and darkness; the protracted in-between season of gray skies, slush, and a pervasive dampness; the white nights of the summer solstice, with their unbelievable, eerie poetry; and, finally, the brief, pathetic summers, suggestive rather than explicit, drawing to a close almost before they have begun, passionately cherished by the inhabitants for their very rareness and brevity.

 One wishes Kennan's writing was cherished for its brevity.
 It ain't.

-Part 2

-I'll jump ahead but I'll save it in the eeditor's room, I promise.

-It's July 17, 1918 and, according my dear Kennan, the Secretary of War is sitting nervous as all hell in the Baltimore Hotel in Kansas City waiting on one General Graves.
-Grave indeed this mission.
-The dough boys were landing in Russia and that was coming down from the biggest Boss of all.
-The Secretary handle the aide-memoire tight.
-This was the Big Time.
-This was it.
-He was sending men off to die.

-God Bless you and good-bye.

-This aide-memorie had underlines of deep red.
-Time to restore order and take Vladivostok.
-Or rather to make order there of a more "steady" nature.
-Exoeditions into the inter--defintely no.